 Lodging Opportunities: 284 RV sites; 285 tent sites

 With beautiful rocky terrain and ample opportunity for hiking, fishing, swimming and more, Great Plains State Park provides visitors with a fun, well-rounded vacation experience.

 The granite boulders that dot the landscape of Great Plains provide perfect boulder hopping opportunities for rock climbers.
 Bicyclists can also challenge themselves on some of the park’s excellent expert trails.

-Recharge after an active morning with a burger at a local favorite: the Tom Steed Bait Shop.
-With some of the best burgers around and delicious homemade pie, this spot is sure to satisfy your cravings.
+Recharge after an active morning with a burger at a local favorite: Bait Shop Burgers.
+With some of the best burgers around and delicious handcut fries, this spot is sure to satisfy your cravings.